Folio III Field Notes

-You can think of this as step 0 of the series.
-In this step, we will build a simple neural network from scratch using Python and NumPy.
-This will help you understand the basic concepts of neural networks before diving into more complex architectures.
+Think of this as step 0 of the series.
+We'll build a simple neural network from scratch using Python and NumPy — enough to understand the basic mechanics before reaching for more complex architectures.

 A neural network works by mimicking how the human brain processes information.

-It consists of multiple layers of interconnected nodes (neurons), not just one, where each node takes input, applies weights and a bias, runs it through an activation function, and passes the result to the next layer.
+It consists of multiple layers of interconnected nodes (neurons).
+Each node takes input, applies weights and a bias, runs the result through an activation function, and passes it on to the next layer.

 During training, the network adjusts its weights using backpropagation to minimize the error between its predictions and the actual values.
-Over time, it learns to recognize patterns and make accurate predictions or classifications based on the input data.
+Over time, it learns to recognize patterns and make accurate predictions or classifications.

 The Model

-Our model will be Input Layer (2 neurons) → Hidden Layer (3 neurons with ReLU) → Output Layer (2 neurons with Softmax)
+Our model: Input Layer (2 neurons) → Hidden Layer (3 neurons with ReLU) → Output Layer (2 neurons with Softmax).

 Simple Neural Network Architecture

-This is a basic Multilayer Perceptron (MLP) (I talked more about MLP here).
-It is typically refers to fully connected feedforward neural networks with at least one hidden layer, just like this one.
-I will follow closely with my notebook for this blog post.
-You can view it here.
+This is a basic Multilayer Perceptron — an MLP (more on MLPs here).
+It refers to fully connected feedforward networks with at least one hidden layer, exactly what we're building.
+The walk-through follows the notebook closely.

 The Input